camjw/S-DL2-nake/README.md

 ## License

 This repo is MIT licensed.

-Please see LICENSE.md.
+## Acknowledgements

+I learned a lot about SDL2 from LazyFoo, their tutorials can be found [here](http://lazyfoo.net/).
+I also got the sounds used in this game from SoundBible which can be found [here](http://soundbible.com).